*This tutorial is divided into two parts. This is part 1, part 2 is here. Please read both completely before beginning (start here with part 1).

-I’m using the book as a 100 day stitch book project – my first two pages are above.
-If you are stitching along with me stitch your pages before you assemble the book.
+I used this book as a 100 day stitch book project last year (2022) – my first two pages are above.
+You can check out the finished 2022 stitch book here.
+If you are stitching along with me this year stitch your pages before you assemble the book.
 I’m sharing the assembly tutorial now so you know where we are headed.
 Plus it’s a really cool way to make a textile book that you could use for all sorts of things.

 To create your pages you need 20 rectangles – 7 X 5.5 inches – you can use the page template download below to make them.
 Ignore the other marks on the pattern for now – just cut the rectangles.
 I’m using cotton and linen for the pages

 Stitch whatever you like on your rectangles, embroidery, collage, mess around, try stuff, meander.
 Leave about 1/2 inch margin all around the edge to make book assembly easy.

 To make the book you will need these templates:

 download the page template here